premchander-revature/interviewquestions/Java Automation/api-testing-IS.md

 <blockquote>

 - Newman expects or consumes the JSON version of the collection as input.
-- It can be obtained by simply exporting the collection in JSON collection format from postman or the URL of the Postman collection which is nothing but the same JSON that’s obtained by the collection export.
+- It can be obtained by simply exporting the collection in JSON collection format from the postman or the URL of the Postman collection which is nothing but the same JSON that’s obtained by the collection export.

 ```
 newman run {{collectionJsonPath}}